-Secondly :The criminal legislator's handling of a case of a mock multiplicity of crimes: The essence of this treatment is to choose a punitive method based primarily on the choice or choice of the punitive text that imposes the most severe punishment (1) This is probably because this most severe punitive provision represents the most you can face this kind of multiplicity that we have, that is, the sheer multiplicity of crimes (2) At the same time, it eliminates the inconsistency occurrence of such cases.
-Dr. Awad Mohamed Awad: Penal Code, General Section, op. cit., p.
-589.
+Secondly: The criminal legislator's handling of a case of a mock multiplicity of crimes: The essence of this treatment is to choose a punitive method based primarily on the choice or choice of the punitive text that imposes the most severe punishment (1) This is probably because this most severe punitive provision represents the most you can face this kind of multiplicity that we have, that is, the sheer and therefore deserves the most severe penalties by a strict punitive provision.

-- (1) The offender in this type of multiplicity of crimes raises a delicate problem when the criminal legislation under our comparative study reaches the stage of applying the punitive text.
-Such legislation is at a crossroads in which the fate of the "multiple offender" is determined.
-On the one hand, he has matured offences from the novice or accidental offender and therefore deserves the most severe penalties by a strict punitive provision.
 On the other hand, the lesser offence is the criminal returning or experienced offender who was previously convicted of a previous criminal sentence and returned to repeat his criminal conduct with a different outcome despite the previous official warning.
 Dr. Issam Ahmed Gharib: Multiple Crimes and Its Impact on Criminal Material, op. cit. p43.
 Also seen: Sajed Thamir Kadim Alkafage: The effect of the true multiple of offences in the penalty: (comparative study, op.cit, p4.
-See also: Dr. Mohamed Eid al-Gharib: Explanation of the Penal Code, General Section, op. cit. p.1010. - (2) We recall that the punitive confrontation of the manifestation multiplicity by opting for the most severe punitive text achieves a material fact in achieving criminal justice about the criminal offence, which is more than a punitive provision in the application at first glance.
-Applying punitive provisions was the most effective way to achieve such justice.
-Consider: Dr. Ahmed Awad Bilal: Principles of Egyptian Penal Code, General Section, op. cit., p.
-837. See also: Dr. Ashraf Tawfiq Shams al-Din: Explanation of the Penal Code, General Section, op. cit., p.
-542. See also Dr. Alphonse Mikhail Hanna: Multiple Crimes Affecting Penalties created by this multiplicity of penal provisions on criminal offences.
-The criminal legislation under our comparative study imposes the punitive penalty for the multiplicity of offences by means of their penal provisions under the Penal Code, as confirmed by articles 141/Iraqi penalties (132/3/French penalties), 32/Egyptian penalties (52/1/German penalties), This means that the above criminal legislation has followed a uniform punitive policy by imposing the most severe punishment, which is called a system (non-collection of penalties and the imposition of the most severe punishment) (1).
+See also: Dr. Mohamed Eid al-Gharib: Explanation of the Penal Code, General Section, op. cit. p.1010.

+(1) The offender in this type of multiplicity of crimes raises a delicate problem when the criminal legislation under our comparative study reaches the stage of applying the punitive text.
+Such legislation is at a crossroads in which the fate of the "multiple offender" is determined.
+On the one hand, he has matured offences from the novice or accidental offender multiplicity of crimes (1).
+At the same time, it eliminates the inconsistency created by this multiplicity of penal provisions on criminal offences.
+The criminal legislation under our comparative study imposes the punitive penalty for the multiplicity of offences by means of their penal provisions under the Penal Code, as confirmed by articles 141/Iraqi penalties (132/3/French penalties), 32/Egyptian penalties (52/1/German penalties), This means that the above criminal legislation has followed a uniform punitive policy by imposing the most severe punishment, which is called a system (non-collection of penalties and the imposition of the most severe punishment) (2).